partigabor/aromatica-old/database/output/md/asafoetida_gen.md

 title = "Asafoetida"
 author = "Gabor Parti"
 date = "2023-10-20"
+description = "The dried resin of Ferula foetida and F. assa-foetida, also known as hing; devil's dung.

+, also known as hing; devil's dung.

-description = "The brownish gum resin of various plants; has strong taste and odor; formerly used as an antispasmodic, also known as hing; devil's dung. " weight = 10
+According to WordNet: The brownish gum resin of various plants; has strong taste and odor; formerly used as an antispasmodic.

+"
+weight = 10
 # draft = "true"
 # hidden = "true"